 It is generally difficult for bank transfers to be credited immediately on the same day.
 It takes up to 5 working days from the application of the remittance to crediting.

 The Faster Payment System (FPS) is a cross-bank electronic payment platform launched by the Hong Kong Monetary Authority in 2018.
-All bank account holders can register as an FPS user using their phone number, email address and Faster Payment System Identifier (FPS ID).
+All bank account holders can register as an FPS user using their phone number, email address, and Faster Payment System Identifier (FPS ID).
 However, FPS currently doesn’t support overseas transfers.
-Businesses that have to remit funds to overseas suppliers still have to rely on other third-party large value transfer platforms, such as Airwallex.
+Businesses that have to remit funds to overseas suppliers still have to rely on other large value transfer platforms, such as Airwallex.

-Cross-bank transfers | Airwallex | |
+| Cross-bank transfers | Airwallex |

-Exchange rate | Determined by each bank, generally higher than interbank exchange rates | Interbank exchange rate for 60+ currencies to 150+ regions |
+Exchange rate | Determined by each bank, generally higher than interbank exchange rates | Interbank exchange rate for 90+ currencies to 200+ regions |

-Handling fees | Ranging from HK$50 to HK$200, additional fees may apply for telegraphic transfers involving intermediary banks | 0.2% above the interbank exchange rate (no additional remittance fees or intermediary bank charges) |
+Handling fees | Ranging from HK$50 to HK$200, additional fees may apply for telegraphic transfers involving intermediary banks | $0 via local rails |

-Transfer speed | 1 - 5 working days | As quickly as 1 working day |
+Transfer speed | 1–5 working days | As quickly as 1 working day |

 Are there tax implications for large transfers to overseas suppliers?